 Today this problem has continued to grow exponentially; in fact, we will take over 880 billion photos this year alone.
-That is A LOT of photos.
-Yet that wasn’t the only need I uncovered.
+That is a LOT of photos.
+That wasn’t the only need I uncovered.

-You can do the same in your business, here are 5 tips to help you get started:
+You can do the same for your business, here are five tips to help you get started:

 Once you identify potential partners, don’t hesitate to pick up the phone, introduce yourself and suggest a meeting to get to know one another.
 Make sure you stress your desire to create a win-win partnership.
 If a person isn’t interested, try someone else.